-Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines visual impairment as follows:
+Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines visual impairment, including blindness, as follows:

 “…an impairment in vision that, even with correction, adversely affects a child's educational performance.
 The term includes both partial sight and blindness.”

 TYPES & CAUSES

 The umbrella term “visual impairment” may be used to describe generally the consequence of an eye condition or disorder.
 Understanding a bit about the anatomy of the eye may be helpful to understanding different types of visual impairments.

 Visual impairments are usually caused by traumatic injury like getting hit in the eye or head with a baseball or having an automobile or motorcycle accident.
 Some babies are born with congenital blindness, which means they are visually impaired at birth.
 Congenital blindness can be inherited or caused by an infection, like measles, that is transmitted from the mother to the developing fetus during pregnancy.